Email

 I didn't begin learning the violin when I was five years old or fifteen years old but in my thirties.
 I switched to the violin from the cello, but I only began learning the cello when I was 17.
 I didn't have very many lessons.
 When I did have lessons, I practised but in all the years I didn't have lessons, I did hardly any proper practice.

 At the school, there was a dusty cupboard with a few musical instruments.
 Or was there only one?
 I wanted to learn the violin but there was only a cello there, so I started learning the cello.
-Our family wasn't filthy rich or modestly endowed - there was absolutely no money available to buy a violin.
+Our family wasn't rich or modestly endowed - there was absolutely no money available to buy a violin.
 The cello lessons were provided by the school.
 They were either free or cost hardly anything - I can't remember which.
 I did have enough money to go to string quartet lessons.
 They didn't cost very much - the benefits of sharing the cost between four people.
-The teacher was abysmal, hopeless, but the experience was wonderful.
-I treasure the memory of that time, but not of the teaching.
-There wasn't any teaching to speak of.
-The three works I played in the short time I had lessons were two Mozart quartets, K 387 and K 458, and a Schubert quartet, his quartet No. 10 in E flat major, D87.

 Later, but not that many years later, I joined an orchestra, a much better one, and played in public concerts.
 The works included Mozart's Prague Symphony and the Sinfonia Concertante for violin and viola, Beethoven's seventh symphony, Tchaikovsky's Variations on a Rococo Theme for cello and orchestra.
 The soloists in the works with solo violin, solo viola and solo cello were members of the Lindsay string quartet, which had a worldwide reputation.
-Rehearsals for the concerts and the concerts themselves - above all, the concert that included the Sinfonia Concertante - were the best experiences of a time that was difficult for me.
+Rehearsals for the concerts and the concerts themselves - above all, the concert that included the Sinfonia Concertante - were amongst the best experiences of a time that was difficult for me.

 The cello travelled down to London with me - I lived there for just over four years.
 The cello accompanied me when I was homeless.
 The landlord was breaking his mortgage agreement by letting his house out.
 The tenants didn't know that but one day, we did find out and soon after, I went to the county court with another tenant to see if we could influence the decision to evict us.
 Of course, we couldn't.
 The tenant who went with me said, 'So far as the court is concerned, we can sleep in the park, then?'
 I forget the exact words of the judge but he made it clear that that was fine by him.